Tianyang928/littleant-26.1.2/docs/ai-api-with-discription.md

 - `slot` (`NUMBER`), default `0`; required
 - `amount` (`NUMBER`), default `1`; required

-Description: Constructs a goal string for interacting with a container at coordinates given as a list.
+Description: Constructs a goal string for interacting with a container at coordinates given as a list `[x,y,z]`.
 Behaves identically to `use_container_xyz`.

 ### `melee_attack`